Simplemux/simplemux/documentation/scenarios.md

 $ ip addr add 192.168.100.5/24 dev tun0
 ```

-### Establish the simplemux tunnel between machine 4 and machine 5
+### Establish the simplemux tunnel between Machine 4 and Machine 5

-In machine4:
+In Machine4:
 ```
 $ ./simplemux -i tun0 -e eth0 -M udp -T tun -c 192.168.0.5
 ```

-In machine5:
+In Machine5:
 ```
 $ ./simplemux -i tun0 -e eth0 –M udp -T tun -c 192.168.137.4
 ```

 ### Test the tunnel

-Now you can ping from machine 5 or machine 6, to machine 4:
+Now you can ping from Machine 5 or Machine 6, to Machine 4:
 ```
 $ ping 192.168.100.4
 ```

-The ping arrives to the `tun0` interface of machine 5, goes to machine 4 through the tunnel and is returned to machine 6 through the tunnel.
+The ping arrives to the `tun0` interface of Machine 5, goes to Machine 4 through the tunnel and is returned to Machine 6 through the tunnel.

-### Steer traffic from Machine 6 to server x.y.z.t through the tunnel
+### Steer traffic from Machine 6 to server `x.y.z.t` through the tunnel

-The idea of simplemux is that it does not run at endpoints, but on some “optimizing” machines in the network.
-Therefore, you have to define policies to steer the flows of interest, in order to make them go through the TUN interface of the ingress (machine 5).
+The idea of Simplemux is that it does not run at endpoints, but on some “optimizing” machines in the network.
+Therefore, you have to define policies to steer the flows of interest, in order to make them go through the _tun_ interface of the ingress (Machine 5).
 This can be done with `ip rule` and `iptables`.

 In Machine 5, add a rule that makes the kernel route packets marked with `2` through table `3`:
 ```